turingschool/backend-curriculum-site/module3/lessons/customizing_json_in_your_api.md

 Let's imagine that you don't just want the raw guts of your model converted to JSON and sent out to the user -- maybe you want to customize what you send back.

-## Scavenger Hunt

-With a partner, based on the resources you found, how do you:

-* set up AMS in your Rails project?
-* create a new serializer?
-* tell a serializer which attributes to display?
-* tell a serializer to display related objects?
-* tell a serializer to display a calculated value?

-Share your findings with the class.

 ## Code Along